centuryglass/IntraPaint/README.md

    * [Arch Linux AUR](https://aur.archlinux.org/packages/stabilitymatrix)
    * [macOS, Apple Silicon](https://github.com/LykosAI/StabilityMatrix/releases/latest/download/StabilityMatrix-macos-arm64.dmg)
 2. Open Stability Matrix, click "Add Package", select "Stable Diffusion WebUI Forge", and wait for it to install.
-3. Once the install finishes, click the gear icon next to Forge on the package screen to open launch options.
+3. Once the installation finishes, click the gear icon next to Forge on the package screen to open launch options.
 Scroll to the bottom of the launch options, add `--api` to "Extra Launch Arguments", and click "Save"
 4. Click "Launch", and wait for the WebUI to finish starting up.
 5. Open IntraPaint, and it should automatically connect to the Forge API.
 If IntraPaint is already running, open "Select image generator" under the Tools menu, select "Stable-Diffusion WebUI API", and click "Activate".